paulwexler/opinions/on_coding/test/README.md

 # Test Suite

+`cd` to the parent of this directory and run the tests as follows.

 * Run `pylint`.
   ```bash
   $ pylint *.py
   ```
   Ensure the score is 10.00/10

 * Run `pytest` using `coverage`.
   ```bash
   $ coverage erase